 The primary goal of the analysis was to explore and suggest one or more strategies for creating effective public/private partnerships for the retail distribution of alternative fuels and other new propulsion technologies.
 This analysis also considered a range of compatible services that could be combined with alternative fuel distribution to help such refueling stations become self-sustaining, or even better, capable of widespread adoption in the marketplace.

 Examples of compatible services might include alternative power supply for parked trucks (to reduce truck idling); solar power generation; and public access points for Intelligent Transportation System technologies.
-The results of the analysis (pdf 440kb) are now available
+The results of the analysis (pdf, 440kb) are now available.

 It is not the state's intention to become the operator of alternative fuel stations.
-The study's main goal was to determine whether government can help incubate private infrastructure investment in emerging alternative fuel technologies, where none (or little) exists, by partnering with private businesses, offering use of state lands as possible host sites.
+The study's main goal was to determine whether government can help incubate private infrastructure investment in emerging alternative fuel technologies, where none (or little) exists, by partnering with private businesses or offering use of state lands as possible host sites.
 WSDOT will avoid hosting refueling sites in geographic areas where existing businesses already provide sales of alternative fuels and will help to promote existing businesses throughout the corridor.